What is Christianity?

 Prayer

 Regular prayer is considered essential to Christian life.
 Prayer may be public or private and can take many forms.
-Traditional prayer during public worship is based on some form of ‘liturgy’ or public service, and involves supplication, thanksgiving or intercession.
+Traditional prayer during public worship is based on some form of ‘liturgy’ or public service, and involves supplication, thanksgiving, or intercession.
 A Christian’s prayer life will also be private and, of course, vary enormously from person to person.
 Prayer is a vital way of coming to know God, and through this relationship, of being able to be an active and effective Christian in the wider world.

 Mission